 How to Backtest and Optimise Like a Professional

-Before we dive in Neptune settings, a very important thing that often is not taken in mind by many traders is to prepare your optimisation tab in cTrader so your workshop as best as possible.
-It's a very important cause it will direct which way optimisation will go and how good results you will get.
+Before we dive into Neptune settings, a very important thing that often is not taken in mind by many traders is to prepare your optimisation tab in cTrader so your workshop as best as possible.
+It's very important cause it will direct which way optimisation will go and how good results you will get.

-Let's get started with adding Neptune instance to your just installed Neptune cBot (I will use EURUSD as an example one which performs very well).
+Let's get started with adding Neptune instance to your just installed Neptune cBot (I will use EURUSD as an example one that performs very well).
 First, pay attention to what timeframe you add your pair to instance – this will be used to all Neptune black-boxed indicators as the main interval:

 Moving on to Backtest settings on Optimisation Tab, hidden under gear icon:

 This is a very important place: you have to set the Data field to “Tick data from Server (accurate).
 This way, you don’t have to set manually fixed spread values and more important – you will get much more precise results.
-Also, set your Starting Capital to lowest possible (1000) as it will make comparing results easier.
+Also, set your Starting Capital to the lowest possible (1000) as it will make comparing results easier.

 Tick data requires much more time and a strong machine to perform all backtests.
 This is caused by many information in every price change by every tick on every candle.
 You don’t get that info if you select just open prices info – which also is super simplified and don’t need many resources to calculate – but you know what?
-This single ticks that optimisation would not see done on open prices can make your settings act totally different on live results – and yes, in extreme cases it would constantly loss money even if open prices backtests shown settings was amazing.
+These single ticks that optimisation would not see done on open prices can make your settings act totally different on live results – and yes, in extreme cases it would constantly lose money even if open prices backtests shown settings were amazing.
 So pay attention to always use tick data if you really want more stable results.
-Yes, it's worth it even it took much more time to calculate all backtests (open data optimisation can take few hours, tick data one can take few days or weeks depending on how strong CPU do you have).
+Yes, it's worth it even it took much more time to calculate all backtests (open data optimisation can take few hours, tick data one can take a few days or weeks depending on how strong the CPU do you have).

 The fourth one is Optimisation Method, nothing to change here from default:

 Genetic Algorithm is some kind of smart cTrader technology that forces optimisation to follow the way that it finds optimal for criteria you set before.
 Grid way is just testing every possible combination of both parameters – and believe me, you don’t want that cause it will take years especially on tick data.
-The market will change its cycle a few times before you finish and the best results will be not best anymore.
+The market will change its cycle a few times before you finish and the best results will be not the best anymore.

-I noticed that Genetic way is limited to a number of backtests somehow, so even if you have 64GB of RAM and 12 cores CPU – it will still finish at some point even if it could test more and find something better.
-That's why setting criteria is so important and not selecting too many parameters to optimise too – but I will mention that soon in Neptune settings section.
+I noticed that the Genetic way is limited to a number of backtests somehow, so even if you have 64GB of RAM and 12 cores CPU – it will still finish at some point even if it could test more and find something better.
+That's why setting criteria is so important and not selecting too many parameters to optimise too – but I will mention that soon in the Neptune settings section.